Hotmoka/hotmoka/README.md

 > we will present later, is annotated as `@Exported` and `@Exported` is an
 > inherited Java annotation.

-We can do the same in code, instead of using the `Moka call` command.
+We can do the same in code, instead of using the `moka call` command.
 Namely, we can expand the `Family2` class seen before in order to run a further transaction, that calls `toString`.
-Copy then the following `Family3` class inside the }runs` package of the`runs` project:
+Copy then the following `Family3` class inside the `runs` package of the `runs` project:

 ```java
 package runs;